 In addition to seafood, they also do excellent steak and have a great wine list.
 Perhaps for these reasons, Azure is not very family-friendly.
 But the Royal Hawaiian itself is so lovely that parents might not care.

 Dining at Azure is also a nice opportunity to wander through the Royal Hawaiian’s iconic property.
 As the stomping grounds of diplomats and Hollywood celebrities, it’s something you might not otherwise see unless you stay there.
 The food and service are both excellent, if a bit pricey.
+(Such is the resort experience in Waikiki!)

 Moku Kitchen (for Family-Friendly Pub Fare)

 Moku Kitchen highlights Hawai’i’s Farming and Ranching scene, in yet another notable restaurant in the SALT at Our Kaka’aka complex.
 The team behind Monkeypod Kitchen and Merriman’s (above) have done it again.
-This time, serving refined but accessible gastropub cuisine by Peter Merriman.
+This time, serving refined but accessible upcountry cuisine by Peter Merriman.

 The seasonal fare focuses on highlighting whatever local produce and veg looks good to the chef at the time.
 This can include everything from roasted squash ravioli to Asian-style stir-fried green beans.
 The menu features great local salads– but also pizza, tacos, and french fries to please the entire family.